rstrotmann/nif/docs/reference/resolve_duplicates.md

 ## Value

-A data frame with duplicate rows removed
+A data frame with duplicate rows resolved.
+The DV field contains the average of duplicate values, and other fields are kept as-is if consistent or set to NA if inconsistent within duplicate groups.